-Spain really is one of my favourite countries to visit in Europe.
+Spain really is one of my favourite countries to visit in Europe, not least because of the amazing walking opportunities it offers.

-And what better way to enjoy them than via one of the epic walks in Spain?
+And what better way to enjoy them than via one of the country’s epic walks?

 From mountain manoeuvring to coastal strolls, multi-day treks to day trip hikes, Spain has a ton of epic walks to choose from, with each offering something different in this highly diverse country.